Beautiful Nubia: Highlight

 Reward came in 2002 with the release of the ground-breaking third album Jangbalajugbu.
 It is estimated, by radio journalists, that more than 50 million Nigerians wake up each day to "How Do You Do?
 (Owuro L'ojo)", one of the hit tracks in the album.
 To date, Jangbalajugbu has sold in excess of a million copies (not including the large numbers sold in the open market by pirates).
 Since then, the band has released 17 more studio albums, all of which confirm what can be described as the Beautiful Nubia style and his stubborn refusal to be pigeon-holed.
 The over 250 original songs - didactic, philosophical and deeply moving - have cemented his reputation in Nigeria and beyond as an advocate for employing traditional wisdom in achieving personal and community development and social justice.
 It is the combination of enjoyable entertainment and provocative thoughtfulness that has come to define Beautiful Nubia's style.
 The music has garnered excellent reviews in leading African/world music publications.
 It has been nominated for music awards and topped international/world charts on community, grassroots and campus radio stations.

 Education

 Segun Akinlolu graduated from the University of Ibadan with a Doctor of Veterinary Medicine (DVM) degree in 1992 and worked as a veterinarian for about 8 years.
 He also holds a Post-Graduate Diploma from the Nigeria Institute of Journalism.

+Intellectual Property Advocacy

+Beautiful Nubia has been a vocal advocate for copyright integrity in the Nigerian music industry.
+On 19 February 2026, he publicly accused gospel artists Yinka Ayefele and BBO of infringing on the copyright of his 1997 classic "Seven Lifes."
+Specifically, he alleged that Ayefele’s 2012 song "My Faith in God (Igbagbo Ireti)" and BBO’s 2026 release "Amin" used his melodies without authorization.
+The incident highlighted ongoing debates regarding "interpolation" and the legal requirements for sampling within the Nigerian gospel and folk music scenes.